Technology continues to transform every corner of the media world, including how content is created, distributed, consumed, shared, and monetized.

 Incrementally is the first, most important way to describe our evolution so far.
 Companies can’t do everything on day 1; things take time.
 Amazon started by selling books.
 Netflix, by renting out DVDs.
 Facebook, by reinventing the student directory.

-We decided to start off by building an iPhone app (available here) that shows you all the podcasts any comedian has been on as a host or guest.
-It has by far the best ratings of any app focused on podcasts or comedy – 91% of our 545 App Store reviews are for 5 out of 5 stars.
+We decided to start off by building an iPhone app (available here), followed by an Android app (available here), that show you all the podcasts any comedian (and myriad other public figures) have been on as a host or guest.

 Our podcast focus has allowed us to cost-effectively build a rock-solid foundation comprised of: